CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 A local packet filter can protect a client against attacks launched from the same subnet.
 In addition, such a packet filter can be used to realize a finer graded access control for individual services than is possible, for example, with packet filters only at gateways.

 In addition, a local packet filter can also be used to restrict outgoing network connections and thus limit the consequences of compromising the IT systems.
 While such protection may be disabled by an attacker after a successful compromise of the client, on the other hand, an attacker is at least hindered in this way.
-In this way, crucial time can be gained in the discovery and possible reactions.
+In this way, decisive time can be gained in the discovery and possible reactions.

 Lastly, the log function of a local packet filter can allow certain attacks to be detected at all.

 Virtually all current operating systems provide the ability to define filters that examine and handle all packets received or to be sent according to specific rules.
 The filter options differ considerably between the individual operating systems.
 Practically, however, rules can be defined based on the source and destination address of the packet as well as the type of protocol used (TCP / IP, UDP / IP, ICMP, etc.) and, if applicable, the source or destination port.
 With the help of packet filter rules, for example, packets originating from specific IT systems or from certain subnets can be purposefully discarded.

 Some applications have their own mechanisms to allow or deny access to the service for individual IP addresses or ranges of addresses.
-In contrast to these mechanisms, a local packet filter at the operating system level has the advantage of protecting the service itself against possible attacks leading to compromise before the built-in access restriction can even take effect.
+In contrast to these mechanisms, a local packet filter at the operating system level has the advantage of protecting the service itself against potential attacks leading to compromise before the built-in access restriction can even take effect.
 There are two general strategies that can be used to implement packet filtering rules: The blacklist strategy allows all kinds of connections that do not meet certain exclusion criteria (Floating strategy: "Everything is allowed, which is not explicitly forbidden").
 The advantage lies in a possibly lower effort in administration and troubleshooting.
 A serious drawback, however, is that forgotten rules that allow access to unprotected network services can serve as the basis for an attack.

 In contrast, the whitelist strategy blocks all types of connections that do not belong to a list of allowed services (Restrictive strategy: "Everything is forbidden, which is not explicitly allowed").

 The whitelist strategy offers greater security and should therefore be used in principle unless there are important reasons against it.
-The downside is a higher administrative overhead, since new rules have to be defined each time the requirements change.
+The disadvantage lies in the fact that administration costs tend to be higher because new rules have to be defined each time the requirements change.
 In exceptional cases, for example if a protocol does not work on firmly defined ports, the blacklist strategy can be used.

-It is recommended that clients that have special security requirements set up a local packet filter with a basic set of rules in the basic configuration, which basically rejects all connection requests from the outside.
+It is recommended that clients who have special security requirements set up a local packet filter with a basic set of rules in the basic configuration, which basically rejects all connection requests from the outside.
 This policy should be active when the client is connected to the network.
 Depending on which services are to be used by the client, after their configuration, the required protocols and ports can be unlocked.

 Packet filters usually allow detailed logging of network traffic.
 Setting up a local packet filter is therefore also useful in secure networks that are separated with a security gateway from an insecure network such as the Internet, because recovered information can be helpful in detecting attacks.
 However, care must be taken to ensure that no privacy policy is violated.
 Where appropriate, the relevant bodies (data protection officers, staff representatives or others) should be involved.